Bruce McDaniel: Biography

-In 2008 he composed the score for the film School Play, which won the Best Documentary Film award at the Big Apple Film Festival in NYC.
+In 2008 he composed the score for the film School Play, which won the Best Documentary Film award at the Big Apple Film Festival in New York.

-In late 2008 he produced the album Eddy Loves Frank for the Ed Palermo Big Band, which was released in spring of 2009.
-Eddy Loves Frank spent 10 weeks in the CMJ Jazz charts top 20, peaking at #5.
+In late 2008, he produced the album Eddy Loves Frank for the Ed Palermo Big Band, which was released early in 2009.
+Eddy Loves Frank spent 10 weeks in the CMJ Jazz charts top 20, peaking at number 5.

 In 2010 and 2011, McDaniel provided the music for Climate Week NYC.

 As of 2009, the reformed Sic F*cks have been performing sporadically in and around New York City with McDaniel on guitar.
 In November 2011, they performed in Hamilton, Ontario with guests J. P. Patterson of The Dictators, Albert Bouchard of Blue Öyster Cult and Gord Lewis from Teenage Head.
 Other guest appearances with the band have included Dennis Dunaway of Alice Cooper and Jeff Magnum of The Dead Boys.

-As of 2011, McDaniel is performing with a reformed lineup of punk rock legends the Tuff Darts, filling the guitar role of the late Jeff Salen.
+As of 2011, McDaniel is performing with a reformed lineup of the Tuff Darts, filling the guitar role of the late Jeff Salen.

 In 2014, he produced the album Oh No, Not Jazz! for the Ed Palermo Big Band, which received a 4-star review from Down Beat Magazine, as well as being the #10 album of the year in their annual readers poll.
 In 2015, he produced the album One Child Left Behind for the Ed Palermo Big Band, featuring Napoleon Murphy Brock and Frank Zappa's sister Candy Zappa.
 In 2016, he produced the albums The Great Un-American Songbook, Volumes 1 & 2 for the Ed Palermo Big Band, featuring Napoleon Murphy Brock, which also received a 4-star review from Down Beat Magazine.
 Volume 3 will be released in 2020.

-In 2017, he produced the album The Adventures of Zodd Zundgren for the Ed Palermo Big Band, featuring Napoleon Murphy Brock, an album of jazz big band arrangements of Todd Rundgren and Frank Zappa (including McDaniel's arrangement of Zappa's Big Swifty and others).
+In 2017, he produced the album The Adventures of Zodd Zundgren for the Ed Palermo Big Band, featuring Napoleon Murphy Brock, an album of jazz big band arrangements of Todd Rundgren and Frank Zappa (including McDaniel's arrangement of Zappa's "Big Swifty" and others).
 Rundgren himself performed with the band at the album release show.

 McDaniel was a member of Kasim Sulton's Utopia for their spring 2020 tour, joined by Andy Ascolese on drums and Gil Assayas on keyboards.
 This tour followed McDaniel's first appearance as a member of Todd Rundgren's band, alongside longtime members Sulton, Greg Hawkes, and Prairie Prince.
 In spring 2021, McDaniel will be joined by Sulton, Prince, Assayas, Eliot Lewis, Michele Gray Rundgren, Bobby Strickland, Steven Stanley, Mia Jones, and Grace Yoo for Rundgren's Clearly Human virtual tour, performing Rundgren's album Nearly Human in its entirety, along with numerous songs from Rundgren's vast body of work.